-In December 2020, the One Ocean Crew will race across the World's second largest ocean, the Atlantic.
+In December 2021, One Ocean Crew will race across the Atlantic Ocean.
 Covering more than 3000 miles from La Gomera, Canary Islands to Antigua they will be completely self sufficient, powered only by strength, grit and determination.

-The race will be relentless; facing salt sores, blisters, sleep deprivation and the elements - it is no surprise that more people have been into space than rowed the Atlantic.
-Battling the elements the One Ocean Crew will attempt to win the 2020 Female Class, being the first women's crew to cross the finish line .
+The race will be relentless; rowing 2 hours on, 2 hours off 24 hours a day and facing salt sores, sleep deprivation and the elements - it is no surprise that more people have been into space than successfully rowed the Atlantic.

 Life on board